10 min read

 Summary

-- ML-KEM offers near-current performance for key exchange, with larger payloads.
+- ML-KEM offers near-classical performance for key exchange, with much larger payloads.

 - Hybrid key exchanges that include ML-KEM add security and confidence for early adopters with minimal overhead.

-- Migrating key exchange to quantum-resistant methods should be prioritized, because today’s traffic can be stored and decrypted later.
+- Migrating key exchange to quantum-resistant methods should be prioritized, because of harvest-now-decrypt-later.

-- ML-DSA is a fast, size-heavier alternative to current signature schemes.
+- ML-DSA is relatively fast but size-heavier than today’s common signature schemes.

 - SLH-DSA is slower and larger; you can trade speed for size via the f and s variants.